hmalphettes/vault-plugin-secrets-vsphere/README.md

-# Vault VSphere Secrets Plugin
+# Vault vSphere Secrets Plugin

 VSphere Secrets plugins is a secrets engine plugin for [HashiCorp Vault](https://www.vaultproject.io/).
 It is meant for demonstration purposes only and should not be used in production at this time.